LeadWYRE — Precision-Engineered Revenue Systems

 How to Split Your Advertising Budget

-* Immediate Sales/Leads (High Intent): If you need to capture existing demand and drive quick conversions, prioritize Google Ads.
-This is ideal for services like emergency repairs, specific product searches, or local businesses with urgent needs.
+* Immediate Sales/Leads (High Intent): Need quick conversions?
+Google Ads.
+Think emergency repairs, specific product searches, local businesses with urgent needs.

 4. Integrate Your Strategy